Walachul/milestone4/README.md

     The next challenge was to modify **add_to_cart view** in order to get the cart items stored in session and redirect the user to a corresponding template after purchasing an item from Merchandise shop or Course from courses app, instead of always redirecting to merchandise template.
 Researching the django error code from debug, I found that if I can get the key of the item stored in session, that represents the ID of the item in the database, based on known value, I can do a query check to see if that item is in Merchandise table or Courses table.

-    After researching and testing different methods, I found this response from stackoverflow, [Get key by value in dictionary](https://stackoverflow.com/questions/8023306/get-key-by-value-in-dictionary), which separates dict's values in a list, finds the position of that value(cart[id] in my case) and gets the key at that position in the keys list, and applied to my project as follows:
+    After researching and testing different methods, I found this response from stackoverflow, [Get key by value in dictionary](https://stackoverflow.com/questions/8023306/get-key-by-value-in-dictionary), which separates the a dictionary's values in a list, finds the position of that value(cart[id] in my case) and gets the key at that position in the keys list, and applied to my project as follows:

         itemInCart = list(cart.keys())[list(cart.values()).index(cart[id])]